 The Association of Outdoor Recreation and Education (AORE) is the premier organization dedicated to serving the needs of recreation and education professionals in non-profit settings.
 Through AORE, members have a mechanism to interact with and affect decisions made by public land managers and the human powered outdoor recreation industry.
 AORE is committed to promoting ecologically sound stewardship of the natural environment and serves as a collective voice for its members regarding topics of regional and national concern.

-Outdoor activities should be logged between September 16 and October 13, 2019.
+Outdoor activities should be logged between September 25 and October 23, 2020.

-Once you are logged into the AORE Campus Challenge app, click on the “Log Activity” button and follow the steps on the submission form.
+Once you are logged into the AORE Outdoor Challenge app, click on the “Log Activity” button and follow the steps on the submission form.
 You must include a brief description along with a photo for your activity to earn points.

 Once you submit your outdoor activity, you will have the option to share through the app on Facebook and Twitter share buttons.
-Make sure your Facebook post is set to “Public,” and use #AORECampusChallenge #ACC to help spread the word.

 Not at this time.

 Not all outdoor activities have to be athletic in nature!
 You can go for a walk, bird-watch/wildlife-watch, fish, take photographs of the outdoors, go for a boat ride, tend your garden, do yoga outdoors or gaze at the stars – the possibilities are endless!
 The final list of eligible activities will be posted when the 2020 AORE Outdoor Challenge starts.

 An activity is considered something you've spent doing for a MINIMUM of 30 minutes.
 If you go on a 2 hour bike ride, that counts as one activity.
 If you bike for an hour in the morning and another hour in the afternoon, that counts as two activities.
 The final list of eligible activities will be posted when the 2020 AORE Outdoor Challenge starts.